pjr/brassy-net/_drafts/decision-making-and-cutting-the-baby-in-half.md

 A technical example of this is using a [Facade](https://en.wikipedia.org/wiki/Facade_pattern) on a third party library.
-There's a lot that goes in to that decision and leaky abstractions aside, the ability to reverse that decision later may be of tremendous benefit.
+Leaky abstractions aside, the ability to reverse that decision later by replacing the underlying concrete implementation can be beneficial.

 This doesn't eliminate the effort in reversing that decision, but it may significantly reduce it.